baldurbjarnason/notthedarkesttimeline/podcast/00-introducing-the-podcast.md

 layout: layouts/post.njk

 ---
-Where we introduce the series and give you an overview of what the next few episodes will be about (we recorded two versions of the introduction - this is the second).
+Wherein we introduce the series and give you an overview of what the next few episodes will be about (we recorded two versions of the introduction - this is the second).

 About five years ago, we recorded a series of podcasts that discussed the book we'd written (link below).
+These petered out when Baldur moved to Montreal, and Tom started work on the [Ambient Literature](https://research.ambientlit.com/) project.

+This is a semi-sequel to those podcasts, and a reimagining of what we might want to talk about.
+It's also a reflection on the current state of things.
+Enjoy, and stay safe.

 <audio
 controls